alleyhector/jc-cloud-cannon/README.md

 Then `cd` into the directory and edit the relevant .sass file.

+If you do not have ruby installed, install [rvm](https://rvm.io/rvm/install) and the version required in this apps ruby-env file.
+Then run `gem install bundler`.

 When you're ready to see your changes, run:

 ```bash